phpconcept/jeedom-arubaiot/README.md

 ## Change Logs

 Release v1.2 (beta) :
+- Use new AWSS classname for device with vendor_id and model_id.
 - Bug correction : use of telemetry value 'txpower' is crashing daemon because of missing/bad default value.
 - Bug correction : button1/2 telemetry value was ignored for Enocean switch.